 In a securitisation, there is a true sale of receivables from the originator and a detachment of such receivables from the originator's balance sheet.
-Accordingly, the assignee fully bears the credit risk of the underlying borrowers of such assigned receivables and, as such, there is no recourse to the originator/ assignor.
-The Securitisation Law awards specific protections to safeguard that detachment, including in case of assignor/originator insolvency.
+Accordingly, the assignee fully bears the credit risk of the underlying borrowers of such assigned receivables and, as such, there is no recourse to the originator/assignor.
+The Securitisation Law awards specific protections to safeguard that detachment, including in the insolvency of the assignor/originator.
 The true sale analysis is a typical component of legal opinions issued in the context of securitisations.